Fulons/CalculatorAssignment/ReadMe.txt

 Print variables |   p       |   p           |Display list of vars|
 ----------------|-----------|---------------|--------------------|

+NEGATIVE NUMBERS
+Negative numbers must be encapsulated in parenthesis, eg: (-1).

 VARIABLES
 Reassigning a variable can be done by creating a new variable with the same name When creating a variable the equation is stored rather than the value itself.